lukevella/rallly-selfhosted/README.md

 ### 2. Add required config

 In the root of this project you will find a file called `config.env`.
 This is where you can set your environment variables to configure your instance.
+This guide will go through the basics but, you can check out the full list of [configuration options](https://support.rallly.co/self-hosting/configuration-options) in the [self-hosting docs](https://support.rallly.co/self-hosting).

 Start by generating a secret key. **Must be at least 32-characters long**.